 North of the town of Cracow in Queensland is Cracow Beach.
 Surrounded by an extraordinary stand of Livistonia palms, this beach sits on the Dawson River.

-After an enjoyable stay in Cracow, the locals suggested we drop into Cracow Beach to check it out.
+After an enjoyable stay in Cracow, the locals suggested we drop in to check it out.
 We’re glad we did, it’s stunning.

 Hanging Out At Cracow Beach